How to Improve Your Cycling Performance

 It is important to note that performance is a moving target and many factors can affect it on a given day.
 This is why it is important to record and track progress in blocks so that you are not discouraged by loss in performance due to stress, poor sleep, or any other number of factors.

-- Speed – One excellent way to incrementally improve average speed is training at or just below MAHR (requires a heart rate monitor), at a pace sustainable over long distances.
+- Speed – One excellent way to incrementally improve your average cycling speed is training at or just below MAHR (requires a heart rate monitor), at a pace sustainable over long distances.
 If you can ride a given route at 15mph at your MAHR, complete your training session at this heart rate, and given adequate rest/nutrition, your body should adapt so that the next session you can ride at 15.5mph and maintain the same heart rate as before.

 - Strength – To improve strength, you can modify exercises by adding resistance, changing the tempo of an exercise (the time it takes to lift, hold, and lower), or by changing the number of sets or reps.